 - Maintains or provides greater market access

 A livestock dealer is defined by 6 V.S.A.
-Chapter 63 Section 761 as a person going from place to place buying, selling or transporting livestock or operating a livestock auction or sales ring either on their own account or on commission.
+Chapter 63 Section 761 as a person who, on the person’s own account or for commission, goes from place to place buying, selling, or transporting livestock either directly or through online or other remote transaction, or who operates a livestock auction or sales ring.
 The word "person" includes any individual partnership, unincorporated association or corporation.
 The word "livestock" includes cattle, horses, sheep, swine, goats, camelids, fallow deer and red deer.
 All livestock dealer applicants are inspected by the Agency of Agriculture's Animal Health Office prior to the issuance of a license.
 Licensed Dealers and Transporters are obligated to ensure that all livestock entering Vermont under their care is accompanied by a Certificate of Veterinary Inspection within 30 days prior to importation and a permit (except horses) obtained by contacting the Animal Health Office.

 Livestock Transporter's License